There’s a lot to know about Tokyo Disney Resort. When to visit, what to ride, what can I eat? The questions are endless.

 - Tokyo Disneyland still has seasonal versions of the Country Bear Jamboree (Vacation Jamboree in the summer & Jingle Bell Jamboree in the winter).

 - Get “Story Cards” for select attractions at both parks by visiting their respective Guest Services.
-These explain the stories for various rides and attractions in English.
+These explain the stories of various rides and attractions in English.

 Shows & Entertainment at Tokyo Disney Resort